-- 4. Travel funds of up to \$1500 for the current year's Division Chair, Chair-elect, and Program Planner to attend the SLA Leadership Summit are made available upon request and submission of travel vouchers.
-Travel funds of up to \$1500 for the current Division Chair and Chair-elect to attend the SLA Annual Conference are made available upon request and submission of travel vouchers. - 5.
+- 4. Travel funds of up to \$1500 for the current year's Division Chair, Chair-elect, and next year's Program Planner to attend the SLA Leadership Summit are made available upon request and submission of travel vouchers.
+Travel funds of up to \$1500 for the current Division Chair, Chair-elect and Program Planners of both the current year and next year to attend the SLA Annual Conference are made available upon request and submission of travel vouchers. - 5.
 All fund expenditures made by the Treasurer must be approved by the Division Chair by his or her signature on a committee expense form. - 6.
 All Treasurers should review the Unit Treasurer information on the SLA website at: